DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointment-tooltip.md

 ### Customization

-To override default markup or add your own, you should define a `xxxComponent` properties, all list of these properties is available at plugin [API reference page](../reference/appointment-tooltip.md).
-In the following demo shows how to use `AppointmentTooltip's` `headerComponent` and `contentComponent` properties to make custom markup.
+To override default markup or add your own, you should define a `xxxComponent` properties, a list of these properties is available at plugin [API reference page](../reference/appointment-tooltip.md).
+The following demo shows how to use `AppointmentTooltip's` `headerComponent` and `contentComponent` properties to make custom markup.

 .embedded-demo({ "path": "scheduler-tooltip/custom", "showThemeSelector": true })